Gross Output and Gross Domestic Product (GDP) are both highly useful economic statistics that are published as part of the BEA's industry accounts.

 OUTPUT VS. VALUE ADDED

 Output is simply a measure of the total value of all goods produced.
 Value Added is a subset of Output and is a useful measure of wealth created by an economy.
-An industry buys goods and services from other industries and remanufactures those goods and services to create a product of greater value (Output) than the sum of the goods that goes into its product (Intermediate Expenditures).
+An industry buys goods and services from other industries and remanufactures those goods and services to create a product of greater value (Output) than the sum of the goods that goes into its product (Intermediate Inputs).
 That increase in value is the value that the producer adds to the inputs as a result of the production process.
 This added value is then used to pay labor and taxes with hopefully some remainder for profit.

 DOES OUTPUT DOUBLE-COUNT?